google/santa-tracker-web/README.md

 It also supports other Chromium-based browsers (Edge, Opera etc).

 We also present a "fallback mode" for older browsers, such as IE11, which allow users to play a small number of historic games.
+# Site Structure

+The Santa Tracker code consists of a host, and scenes.

+Each page on the Santa Tracker corresponds to one scene.
+This includes the main village page, [modvil](static/scenes/modvil/index.html), as well as all the other pages.
+The scenes are in the [static/scenes/](static/scenes/) directory.
+Each scene is loaded as an iframe, and is relatively self contained.

+The host handles the loading of each scene, as well as the music and common UI, like the game score or tutorial.
+There's an API between the host and the scenes, which allows the host to notify the scenes when events like the scene loading happens, and allows the scenes to tell the host to do things like play a song or update the score.

-# Run
+# Development Guide

+## Running locally

 You'll need `yarn` or `npm`.
 You may also need Java if you're building on Windows, as the binary version of Closure Compiler is unsupported on that platform.

 Clone and run `yarn` or `npm install` to install deps, and run `./serve.js` to run a development server.
 The development URL will be copied to your clipboard.
-Have fun! 🎅🎄🎁

-## Development

 The serving script `./serve.js` will listen on both ports 8000 and 8080 by default.
-The lower port serves the contents of `prod/`, which provides the "host" which fundamentally loads scenes in frames (this matches the production https://santatracker.google.com domain).
+Port 8000 serves the host part of the site (this corresponds to the production https://santatracker.google.com domain), and port 8080 serves the static content, including the scenes.

 To load a specific scene, open e.g., http://localhost:8000/boatload.html.
 Once the site is loaded, you can also run `santaApp.route = 'sceneName'` in the console to switch scenes programatically.